About Us OLD

 We are passionate about what we do and want to offer high quality plants with first class, personal service.

 About our range (and how we grow it)

-We grow a very wide range of alpine and rock garden plants - we have over 500 different varieties on the nursery.
+We grow a very wide range of alpine and rock garden plants - we have several hundred different varieties on the nursery.
 Some are quite common, others much less so, but they are all good plants.
 Some of our range can be more of a challenge to the grower and gardener but the majority stand a very good chance (with a little care and 'gardening') of succeeding in most gardens.
 We aim to grow plants that you will enjoy and have success with, not difficult, expensive rarities.
 Our online Plant Shop describes all our plants and offers tips on how to grow them.
 We don't grow large numbers of any single plant - we try to produce small, succesive batches so we can offer a wide range at all times.

 We mostly propagate from cuttings - it's often the only way to raise all the better, named forms and all the variegated, coloured leaved plants which add colour to our gardens.
 This requires skill and great attention to detail - exactly what we are good at.
 We also grow some things from divisions and some from seed but avoid the very easy (and cheaper) seed-raised varieties that are widely available.

 When I say, "grow", I mean just that - we keep our own stock (mother) plants from which we take cuttings (or save seeds from) and root, pot, water and care for every single plant we sell.
 We do not buy plants to resell nor do we buy plants to simply pot up and sell.
 This means we know about every plant we grow and it allows us to offer a selection far beyond what is available in any garden centre.
 Everything we do is 'hand-crafted'.